David Carlucci: Media and Commentary

+Awards and recognition

 In 2021, Carlucci was recognized on The City & State New York Mental Health Power 50 list.
-"Serving in the state Senate between 2011 and 2020, David Carlucci focused on mental health care and substance abuse policy, including as chair of the Mental Health and Developmental Disabilities Committee beginning in 2013 and as co-chair of a joint task force on opioid addiction and overdose prevention.
-Since he left office at the start of the year, he has continued to use his expertise as a consultant for organizations navigating local and state mental health care bureaucracy."
+"Serving in the state Senate between 2011 and 2020, David Carlucci focused on mental health care and substance abuse policy, including as chair of the Mental Health and Developmental Disabilities Committee beginning in 2013 and as co-chair of a joint task force on opioid addiction and overdose prevention."

 Personal life

 On January 15, 2011, Carlucci married his high school sweetheart and longtime girlfriend, Lauren Grossberg.
 Grossberg is a Rockland County native and an elementary school teacher.
 The pair met in high school on the track team.
 They have two children.
 They live in the town of Clarkstown, New York.

+In November 2025, Carlucci published President Next: A Historical Roadmap to Forecasting the Future President, a narrative survey of U.S. presidential nominating contests from 1960 to 2024, with Freiling Publishing.